cameron-gagnon/ssh_pass_logging/README.md

 ## Troubleshooting
 Send me a message or create an issue!
 Also, check to make sure that "UsePAM yes" exists in your /etc/sshd_config file and that password based authentication is enabled.
 In my case I use public key authentication by default when setting up a VPS on DigitalOcean, so PasswordAuthentication is disabled by default.
+Finally, make sure that "PermitRootLogin" is enabled so that ssh will allow attempts to log in at the root user.
 ```
 $ cat /etc/ssh/sshd_config | grep "UsePAM"
 UsePAM yes